Perspective | A Commerce nominee’s formerly enslaved ancestors ran a taxi service where the department is now headquartered

 Key had penned “The Star Spangled Banner” in 1814, which happened to be the same year Lynch and Polly came to D.C.

 Their eldest son, James Wormley, would become close friends with abolitionists Charles Sumner and Frederick Douglass.
-Together they would fight for better schools in the District, the right to vote, fair labor practices and an end to “Black Codes” that sought to enforce Black subservience to Whites.
+Together, they would fight for better schools in the District, the right to vote, fair labor practices and an end to “Black Codes” that sought to enforce Black subservience to Whites.

 For relief from the stresses of their civil rights efforts, Wormley and Douglass helped establish a summer resort for the Black elite at Highland Beach on the Chesapeake Bay.
 Graves would spend many a summer vacation there.